hoschi/yode/README.md

 * big chunks of code changes
     * like cut & paste or git operations which make bigger changes than a user while writing in an editor
-    * TODO lnik zu "slow text diffing" aus issues md datei
+    * TODO link zu "slow text diffing" aus issues md datei
     * it is hard in this cases to identify the function (and its properties) reliable
 * code duplication
     * like copy & paste of a function to duplicate the overall logic and change